6 barriers to extending hospitality

 - Does your church view extending hospitality as something that should happen at EVERY church activity (not just Sunday morning, and not just for onsite events)?

-- Does your church view extending hospitality as a spiritual practice that's demonstrated by all Christ-followers?
+- Does your church view extending hospitality as a spiritual practice?

 - Do members recognize the difference between being a “friendly” versus a "befriending" church?
 Befriending churches have a sincere desire to turn a guest into a friend.